CESARBR/knot-documentation/doc/thing/thing-docker.rst

 .. code-block:: bash

-   container> $ knot export /workdir/output
+   container> $ sudo -E knot export /workdir/output

 The generated files can now be flashed to your device by using the `nRF Connect for Desktop <https://www.nordicsemi.com/?sc_itemid=%7B49D2264D-62FD-4C16-811F-88B477833C5D%7D>`_ and its